-The In-sessional Series 3 class lists and room numbers will be posted on Myplace (ELT13,1) and on the notice board across from room LT701, Level 7 (Livingstone Tower), on Monday 22 January, 2018.
+The In-sessional Series 4 class lists and room numbers will be posted on Myplace (ELT13,1) and on the notice board across from room LT701, Level 7 (Livingstone Tower), from Monday 26 February, 2018.
 Please note that the ELT office will not email you this information.

 Departments are informed of enrolments, attendance and progress when required.

 Students who miss two consecutive classes without informing ELT and giving a legitimate reason will lose their place on the course.
 Also, these students will not be given priority for further courses and will only be able to sign up if there are sufficient places.

 PhD and MPhil students who are enrolled on the PG Cert RPD course can gain 1 credit for every 5-week In-sessional course attended up to a maximum of 20 credits.
 Please note that full attendance is required, i.e. 10 hours of active engagement on a 5-week In-sessional course, to be eligible for 1 credit.

 If you require evidence of attendance on In-sessional courses to gain credits for your PG Cert RPD, you should do this by the 1st of June in the academic year when you attended courses to avoid delays.
 Requests for certificates of attendance outwith the current academic year will be dealt with at the first available opportunity.